Components

 console.log(name); // Won't result in error as this code gets executed after the component renders.

-// Variables defined here can't be read inside the template tag using {variable} syntax
+// Variables defined here can't be read inside the body tag using {variable} syntax

 </script>

-specs is a special attribute available in the template tag .
-The specs attribute contains an object of all the custom attributes passed to the component from another component. _text_ is a property in the specs object which returns the innerHTML of the component when imported by another component.
+props is a special attribute available in the body tag .
+The props attribute contains an object of all the custom attributes passed to the component from another component. _text_ is a property in the props object which returns the innerHTML of the component when imported by another component.
+If the component is a page, we've to use params instead of props.

 Attribute1 : {attr1}<br>